zeroflag/equinox/README.md

 While I believe Forth helps make people better programmers by teaching them to value simplicity and break down definitions into small, manageable pieces (which is more of a must than an option), I’m fully aware it’s not for everyone.

 Equinox is generally slower than Lua, mainly due to the stack operations.
-While the compiler uses various optimization techniques to minimize these operations, the end result is often slower compared to a pure Lua counterpart.
+While the compiler uses various optimization techniques to minimize these operations, it's still in its early phase, so the end result is often slower compared to a pure Lua counterpart.

 However, this performance difference is expected to improve in the future.